V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 the big box store “foamular” $5 for a 1/4 sheet), this material holds amazing tolerances, mills very well, and will not destroy your machine when you make a mistake.
 If you are new this should always be the material you make a first test cut in, then on to test cuts in the material you want to use.
-You can make test cuts on both sides and the $5 it costs will pay for is self many times over in saved bits and refined CAM settings (time & accuracy).
+You can make test cuts on both sides and the $5 it costs will pay for itself many times over in saved bits and refined CAM settings (time & accuracy).

 ![!pic](https://www.v1engineering.com/wp-content/uploads/2017/09/IMG_20170921_101639.jpg){: width="400"}